Managing Auxiliary Employees

 - Enter either Auxiliary Recall or Auxiliary Seniority depending on which report you want to run

-- Contact AskMyHR if you want help running or interpreting the report
+- Contact AskMyHR if you want help running or interpreting the report.
+Submit a service request with the category My Team/Organization > Employee & Labour Relations > Other Issues & Inquiries.

 Watch the video on how to run an Auxiliary Seniority or Recall Report.